 I think that having clarity in your vision as well as defined roles is key.
 You need to know what you’re doing, how you’re doing it and who is responsible for each objective.
 As a leader, I believe the old adage of always taking absolute responsibility and giving away all the credit.
 When things go wrong, the responsibility does come back to you.
 Conversely, you want to recognize the good work of your people when things go right.
 Finally, I’m also a fan of over-communication and simply relaying those values to staff as much as possible so that everyone understands them.

-As a Venture Partner with 500 Startups, you’re now focused on early-stage investing.
-What are you currently excited about?
+As a former Venture Partner with 500 Startups, you were focused on early-stage investing.
+What excited you during that time?

 Between 500 Startups and my own investing, I’ve invested in or advised more than 100 companies.
-I see a lot happening in financial tech right now, especially in lending and insurance.
-I’m also excited about some of the startups in the B2B space, including HR software.
+I saw a lot happening in financial tech right now, especially in lending and insurance.
+I was also excited about some of the startups in the B2B space, including HR software.
 In addition, the growth of the gig economy and the ability for more folks to work remotely affords all kinds of new opportunities.
-Finally, I am excited about augmented reality and audio as new ways to interact with computing.
+Finally, I was excited about augmented reality and audio as new ways to interact with computing.

 Lastly, what advice do you have for founders looking for that first round of funding?

 For me, one of the most important things is to ensure you are thoughtful about every share of equity on your cap table and that every investor is aligned with your values and your vision.
 Sometimes you have people who aren’t thoughtful or cautious about it in the right way.
 For instance, if you’re looking build a small, stable company, don’t bring in investors who want it to be a hyper-growth, venture-backed business.